 “We don’t have that data,” White House press secretary Jay Carney told reporters Thursday.

-Several insurers said they are receiving at least sporadic enrollment reports from the Department of Health and Human Services, which is running the insurance marketplaces for 34 states that have declined to set up their own exchanges.
+Several insurers said that they are recciving at least sporadic enrollment reports from the Department of Health and Human Services, which is running the insurance marketplace for 34 states that have declined to set up their own exchanges.

 “In the last two days, 7 million Americans have visited HealthCare.gov to learn about their options,” HHS spokeswoman Joanne Peters said in an e-mail.
 “Experts are working around the clock and were able to expand system capacity somewhat overnight, cutting by one-third the volume of people waiting to apply.
 Work on the site continues today to meet the demand and excitement generated in just the first 48 hours of our open enrollment.”

-Cigna, which is selling plans on five state marketplaces, began receiving enrollments Wednesday night.
+Cigna, which is selling plans on five state marketplaces, began getting enrollments Wednesday night.

 “Most of day one and two we didn’t see enrollments,” Cigna spokesman Joe Mondy said.
 “But we’ve been able to start getting enrollments as of last night.”